GuideNepalInvestingNEPSERight SharesPersonal Finance

 Adjusted price = (Market price + Right% × Subscription price) / (1 + Right%)

-A worked example.
+Worked example.
 Buddha Bhumi Hydropower (BNHC) closed at Rs 526.20 the day before its 1:1 right at Rs 100 (Feb 2026 adjustment).

 Adjusted price = (526.20 + 1.00 × 100) / (1 + 1.00) = 626.20 / 2 = Rs 313.10

-If you owned 100 shares at Rs 526.20 (worth Rs 52,620) and you subscribed to all 100 rights at Rs 100 each (paid Rs 10,000), you now own 200 shares at adjusted price Rs 313.10 — worth Rs 62,620.
+If you owned 100 shares at Rs 526.20 (worth Rs 52,620) and you subscribed to all 100 rights at Rs 100 each (paid Rs 10,000), you now own 200 shares at adjusted price Rs 313.10, worth Rs 62,620.
 Your total invested is Rs 52,620 + Rs 10,000 = Rs 62,620.
 You are neither richer nor poorer.
 The "discount" was a wash.

 What if you did not subscribe?
 Your 100 shares are now worth 100 × Rs 313.10 = Rs 31,310.
 You lost Rs 21,310 of paper value with nothing to show for it.
 The auction may return some of that to you, but only some.

-This is the entire point of the TERP adjustment: it forces equality between subscribers and non-subscribers at the moment of book closure.
+That is the entire point of the TERP adjustment: it forces equality between subscribers and non-subscribers at the moment of book closure.
 The real returns come later, from whether the underlying business does something useful with the capital.

 What actually happens if you do not subscribe

-You have three options during the right-subscription window:
+Three options exist during the right-subscription window:

-1. Subscribe — pay Rs 100 × your eligible right shares into the company's collection bank within the 35-day window.
+1. Subscribe.
+Pay Rs 100 × your eligible right shares into the company's collection bank within the 35-day window.
 New shares are credited to your demat within a few weeks.

-2. Renounce — formally transfer your right to someone else.
+2. Renounce.
+Formally transfer your right to someone else.
 Nepal does not have an active renouncement-letter market (unlike India, where right entitlements trade on the exchange), so this option is mostly theoretical.
 If you can find a buyer privately, fine.

-A real auction.
+One real auction.
 Tehrathum Power had 418,738 right shares go unsubscribed after a 1:1 issue.
 The company auctioned them through Nabil Investment Banking with a sealed-bid window of 11 to 19 Bhadra, minimum bid Rs 100.
 Whatever bidders paid above Rs 100 was distributed to the original non-subscribers.

-The catch with letting it lapse: you give up control, you wait weeks, and the auction price depends on what other investors are willing to pay — which is usually less than the implied TERP value.
+The catch with letting it lapse: you give up control, you wait weeks, and the auction price depends on what other investors are willing to pay, which is usually less than the implied TERP value.
 Three things can happen and only one is good:

 • Auction clears at a healthy premium → you get most of your TERP loss back.